bbdadam/bigBOB/README.md

 The app is using an H2 in memory database.
 To test with different scenarios, modify the data.sql config file. e.g.: If you want to check the functionality of the previously visited cities, just add the key-pairs of the employee's id and the cities id into the TBL_EMPLOYEES_VISITED_CITIES table.
 Most of the configs have the default values provided by dependencies in order for easier developemnt.
+The weather conditions are provided by https://open-meteo.com/en.
+For further details please see dev docs: https://open-meteo.com/en/docs
 # Areas of improvement
 * Replace H2 in memory database.
 * Implement a 3rd party logger.
 * Employee should extend from a abstract class (e.g.: User).
 That way further user types could be implemented.
   * Implement UserFactory
+* At the current stage the weather forecast provider is very static in terms of the available data from https://open-meteo.com/en.
+To achive a more sophisticated and flexible approach to determine the required conditions for a travel, the cityToVisit end-point could be modified with further parameters.